niccdias/markdown-cv/index.md

 ## Teaching
 `2025` Seminar Lecturer.
 Why Did Americans Vote for Trump?
 The Impact of American Institutions and Voter Psychology.

 `2021` Teaching Assistant.
-Introduction to Politics.
+Introduction to American Politics.
 Lecturer Prof. Michele Margolis.
 University of Pennsylvania.

 `2020` Teaching Assistant.
 Introduction to Data Science.
 Lecturers Marc Trussler and Stephen Pettigrew.
 University of Pennsylvania.